-The Latin American Student Organization (LASO) was established in 1974 (then referred to as the Hispanic Students Organization) in an effort to identify the needs of Latino students, influence the policies of the school, and to provide a link between the school and the Latino community.
-LASO provides Puerto Rican and other Latino students in the School with a vehicle to share ideas, enhance identification with Latino culture, and express sensitivity and responsiveness to the needs and issues affecting Puerto Rican and other Latino communities.
+The Latin American Student Organization was established in 1974 (then referred to as the Hispanic Students Organization) in an effort to identify the needs of Latino students, influence the policies of the school, and to provide a link between the school and the Latino community.
+LASO provides Puerto Rican and other Latino students in the school with a vehicle to share ideas, enhance identification with Latino culture, and express sensitivity and responsiveness to the needs and issues affecting Puerto Rican and other Latino communities.

-In addition to numerous conferences, workshops, seminars, and cultural events, LASO and the Puerto Rican Studies Project faculty continue to co-sponsor Hispanic Youth Conferences, special workshops, and other activities aimed at enhancing and strengthening Puerto Rican and Latino social work students, service providers, and the larger society.
+In addition to numerous conferences, workshops, seminars, and cultural events, LASO and the Puerto Rican and Latin@ Studies Project faculty continue to co-sponsor special workshops, and other activities aimed at enhancing and strengthening Puerto Rican and Latin@ social work students, service providers, and the larger society.

-Organization of Black Social Work Students
+Organization of Black Social Work Students (OBSWS)

-Organized in 1968 by a group of Black students, the Organization of Black Social Work Students (OBSWS) provides support for the Black students in the School as well as in the community.
-Its goal is to sensitize the School and the larger community to the culture, the experiences, and the needs of Black people of African decent through a variety of forums, workshops, symposia, and artistic displays.
+OBSWS provides support for the Black students in the School as well as in the community.
+Its goal is to sensitize the School and the larger community to the culture, the experiences, and the needs of Black people of African descent through a variety of forums, workshops, symposia, and artistic displays.
 In addition, “Black Studies for Social Work Practice” is available as a focused area of study.

 With the aid of faculty and administration, OBSWS hopes to continue to develop the Black perspective in course content.
 OBSWS feels that this is critical in light of increased negative racial attitudes in this society.
 Although changing stereotypes, beliefs, and attitudes is a difficult task to bear, OBSWS maintains that Black social workers cannot give up if they are to be agents of change, if they are to make this world more equal and humane.
 OBSWS invites all Black students to participate in this organization.

-PRIDE is to serve the Gay, Lesbian, Bisexual, Transgender, Queer, Questioning, and Allied communities at the UConn School of Social Work, including students, faculty and staff.
+PRIDE is to serve the Gay, Lesbian, Bisexual, Transgender, Queer, Questioning, Intersex and Allied communities at the UConn School of Social Work, including students, faculty and staff.

 As a social justice organization, we support all efforts to further equality and empowerment for all marginalized populations.
 We are committed to educating social work students to be better equipped to provide safe and affirming services once they become professionals.

-Student Health Organization
+Doctoral Student Organization (DSO)